-- Describe basic genetic mechanisms and how they affect proteins, chromosomes, cells, individuals, and populations of organisms in normal and disease states. - Describe mechanisms by which genes and the environment interact to affect the distribution of health and disease in human populations. - Demonstrate familiarity with a broad range of molecular, clinical, and analytical methodologies for genetic studies, and demonstrate mastery of a substantial subset of methods. - Analyze published research in human genetics at the level needed for effective research and teaching. - Use their in-depth experience with a specific research project in genetics to generate and test research hypotheses, design experiments, analyze data, and interpret research results. - Communicate their own research ideas and results, orally and in publishable written form. - Apply fundamental principles of grant-writing. - Apply fundamental principles of laboratory and research program management, and of ethical research practice.
+- Describe basic genetic mechanisms and how they affect proteins, chromosomes, cells, individuals, and populations of organisms in normal and disease states. - Describe mechanisms by which genes and the environment interact to affect the distribution of health and disease in human populations.

+- Apply a broad range of molecular, clinical, and analytical methodologies to design genetic studies. - Use their conceptual and methodological knowledge to analyze data and interpret research results. - Analyze and communicate published research in human genetics at the level needed for effective research and teaching. - Apply fundamental principles of ethical research practice. - Query bioinformatics resources to facilitate clinical decision-making or interpret research results

+HUGEN 3010